 Landowner's permission must be obtained for each launch/landing and if several competitors launch/land at the same location, each competitor must ask for permission.
-Pilot must obtain landowner name, address and phone number.
+Pilot must obtain landowner name, address and phone number and provide upon request.

-Public areas such as public parks, schools and industrial areas are considered as places without need for permission for take-offs or landings.
-Landowner permission is not required if the basket and retrieve vehicle is on a public road or driveway and the envelope is laid out in a field which is not fenced and not cultivated and no damage is done.
+Public Areas such as public parks, schools and industrial areas are considered as places without need for permission for take-offs or landings.
+Landowner permission is not required if the basket and retrieve vehicle are on a public road or driveway and the envelope is laid out in a field which is not fenced and not cultivated, and no damage is done.
 Traffic may not be obstructed.
-Church property may also be used in this manner as long as no basket or retrieve vehicle is on grassy areas.
+Church property may also be used in this manner as long as no basket or retrieve vehicle is on the grassy areas.

-These provisions and instructions are subject to change before or during the event any time by announcements by the Event Director.
+These provisions and instructions are subject to change before or during the event at any time by announcements by the Event Director.